massachusett/stable-alpha/README.md

 One potential such indicator is short term, rapid downturn which will likely be followed by further losses.
 My work in the "Code" section will describe how I statistically verify and optimize this indicator.

 ## Trading Platform
 The trading platform I will be using is Composer.
 This online trading platform allows users to construct simple automated indicators for executing trades.
-Since I am limited in the types of indicators I can use, I decided to verify and optimize a conditional indicator of the following form: "IF MAX DOWNTURN OVER x DAYS > y%".
+Since I am limited in the types of indicators I can use, I decided to verify and optimize a conditional indicator of the following form: "IF MAX DRAWDOWN OVER x DAYS > y%".
 If this conditional is satisfied, the platform will automatically trade all shares of the ProShares UltraPro S&amp;P 500 fund to the aforementioned stable assets.
 In particular, it will invest in: 25% GLD, 25% TIP, 25% IEI, and 25% BSV.

 ## Code
 NEED TO COMPLETE